 To read more about the presenters and panelists please review their biographies here.

 Webinar: Allied health providing cancer survivorship care

-The Australian Cancer Survivorship Centre (ACSC), Clinical Oncology Society of Australia (COSA), Cancer Nurses Society of Australia (CNSA) and Cancer Council Victoria (CCV) are pleased to present the webinar Allied health providing cancer survivorship care.
-This facilitated panel discussion will bring together experts to give insight on the context, challenges and opportunities on cancer survivorship care in the rural or regional setting.
+The Australian Cancer Survivorship Centre (ACSC), Clinical Oncology Society of Australia (COSA), Cancer Nurses Society of Australia (CNSA) and Cancer Council Victoria (CCV) presented the Allied health providing cancer survivorship care webinar.
+This facilitated panel discussion brought together experts who shared their insights on the context, challenges and opportunities in cancer survivorship care in the rural or regional setting.